December 6, 1790

 The members who inaugurated this chamber were an experienced lot.
 More than three-quarters had served in the Continental Congress and in state legislatures.
 Ten had participated in the Constitutional Convention.
 Nearly half were college graduates; two-thirds had some legal training.

-Despite Philadelphia's attractions, senators encountered significant hardships, among them the high cost of living, the greater attractiveness of state-legislative service, and the difficulty of a six-year absence from one's livelihood.
+Despite Philadelphia's attractions, senators encountered significant hardships, among them the high cost of living, the greater attractiveness of state legislative service, and the difficulty of a six-year absence from one's livelihood.
 While most members attended faithfully in the early months of a session, some tended to slip away in the spring and early summer.
-During the 1790s, in the final weeks of each Congress' first session, fully a quarter of the Senate's members failed to participate in votes.
+During the 1790s, in the final weeks of each Congress's first session, fully a quarter of the Senate's members failed to participate in votes.
 Senators also resigned at a high rate.
-Of the eighty-six who served in the Senate during its ten-year Philadelphia residence, one-third departed before their terms expired.
+Of the 86 who served in the Senate during its 10-year Philadelphia residence, one-third departed before their terms expired.
 It was not uncommon for as many as four senators to successively fill one seat over the course of a six-year term.
-Only three senators served all ten years in Philadelphia!
+Only three senators served all 10 years in Philadelphia!